Advising for University College Students

-University College students will be exposed to various advising structures based on your admission status and goals.
+University College students will be exposed to various advising structures based on their admission status and goals.

 - First-year University College students will traditionally be assigned to an advisor linked to the UC 1000 Mastering the University Experience course.

-- Students currently enrolled in a college outside of University College are welcome to meet with an advisor in the Allen Student Advising Center if they are considering changing majors to any college other than University College.
+- Students currently enrolled in a college outside of University College are welcome to meet with an advisor in Allen Advising if they are considering changing majors to any college other than University College.